tomflannaghan/pyrrtm/docs/lw.rst

 .. class:: LW(nlayers)

-   Performs the longwave radiative transfer calculations.
-Once initialized, the following attributes can be set.
+   Performs the longwave radiative transfer calculations. ``nlayers`` must be an integer and sets the number of layers in the model.

 .. _lw.profile: